jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - The Streamlit port is fixed to `2280` by default in `.streamlit/config.toml`.
 - If Ollama is not on the local host, set `OLLAMA_HOST`.
 - If you want a different model tag, set `OLLAMA_MODEL`.
+- Each model can keep its own temperature setting from `0.0` to `2.0`.
 - Excel files are summarized into prompt context rather than being passed as raw binary.
 - Uploaded Excel files are also saved into `/Users/tinyos/devel_opment/BerePi/apps/deeplearning/LLM/5090/gemma/workspace`.
 - Excel tool calls support workbook inspection, sheet preview, cell reads/writes, numeric range operations such as `sum`, `average`, `min`, `max`, and `count`, plus multi-file merge in `append_rows` or `separate_sheets` mode, and single-sheet vertical stacking with configurable blank row gaps.